petemmccarthy/CV/README.md

 - Analysed monthly complaints data to identify trends and produced reports for senior management

-- Involvement in design requirements, roll out and training across Corporate Banking for new customer complaint management system
+- Involvement in design requirements, roll out and training across Corporate Banking for new client complaint management system

 #### Barclays Corporate Banking
 *Summer(Jun-Sep) 2000, 2001 and 2002 University internships*